CCRI-Cyberknights/stemday_2025/challenges/08_FakeAuthLog/README.md

 4. Identify the **real flag** in the format: `CCRI-AAAA-1111`

 📂 **Files in this folder:**
 - `auth.log` → Fake system log to investigate
-- `investigate_authlog.sh` → Your guided log analysis assistant

 💡 **Tip:** Not every strange PID hides a flag.
 Look for the **agency’s exact format** and don’t get distracted by decoys.